slm-bj/english-corner/vincent_leo.md

 B: A beautiful song for a beautiful soul.

 A: But as the song said, most people won't listen to him.
-They are busy for money. power and fame.
+They are busy for money, power and fame.

 B: Diversity counts.
 People live in their own styles.
 Even not famous like Vincent, we are still cared and loved.